A search is underway for whoever killed a dentist and his wife while they were home with 2 children - Local News 8

 “If there’s no gun, there would have been no way to do murder-suicide,” she said.
 “So that’s why they excluded that relatively quickly.
 The other clue is, of course, the children are left safe.”

-Spencer Tepe worked at Athens Dental Depot.
-The owner of the practice, Dr. Mark Valrose, called 911 on Tuesday morning when Tepe uncharacteristically missed work.
+The owner of the practice where Spencer Tepe worked called 911 on Tuesday morning when Tepe uncharacteristically missed work.

-“He is always on time, and he would contact us if there was any issues,” Valrose told dispatchers.
+“He is always on time, and he would contact us if there was any issues,” Dr. Mark Valrose of Athens Dental Depot told dispatchers.
 “I don’t know how else to say this, but we are very, very concerned.
 This is very out of character for him.
 We can’t get in touch with his wife, which is probably the more concerning thing.”

 An officer responded at 9:22 a.m., but did not get an answer, WSYX reported, citing police records.